ds5110/project-OmkarSonar24/EDA.md

 # First observation

-Here we have listed the different kinds of strok occurences that can be seen below -
+Here we have listed the different kinds of stroke occurences that can be seen below -

 ![plotone](figs/first.png)